Currency

 The Armenian national currency is the Dram (AMD).
 The word “dram” translates into English as “money” and is cognate with the Greek drachma and the Arabic dirham.
 One dram is equal to 100 lumas.

 The paper bills are issued in denominations of 500, 1,000, 2,000, 5,000, 10,000, 20,000, 50,000 and 100,000 drams.
 Coins replace all banknotes less than 1,000 drams (10, 20, 50, 100, 200 and 500 drams (the only exception 500 drams comes as.
-The Armenian dram is also a currency of the Nagorno-Karabakh Republic.

 The front of the new issue 1,000 drams note, featuring a poet Paruyr Sevak